Skip to main content

 NamePlayer name assigned during pairing

-Online statusCurrent connection status (ONLINE badge in green or OFFLINE badge in red)
+Online statusCurrent connection status (ONLINE badge in green or OFFLINE badge in red); sortable

 PlatformOperating system/platform (Windows, Linux, Android, Web/PWA, Raspberry Pi, LG webOS, Samsung Tizen)